 As an International Registered Nurse dedicated to taking their career to the USA, you’ll probably already know that to live and work in the United States you will need to pass the IELTS before your US visa can be issued.

 IELTS opens a world of opportunity for international registered nurses.
-It is the world’s most popular English proficiency test for international study, migration and work, with over 3 million test taken in the last year.
+It is the world’s most popular English proficiency test for international study, migration and work, with over 3 million tests taken in the last year.
 The IELTS is accepted by the US Government and US Visa and Immigration department.
 The IELTS ensures that non-native English speakers have the required English skills and English ability to live and work in the USA.
 It is designed to reflect the sort of language spoken every day in an English-speaking country, and will assess you on:

 Which test do I need to take?

-The IELTS offers two difference exams and so it is important that you choose the right test; IELTS Academic and IELTS Professional.
+The IELTS offers two different exams and so it is important that you choose the right test; IELTS Academic and IELTS Professional.
 If you are an international registered nurse that wants to work in the USA, you will need to take the IELTS Academic.

 Where can I take the IELTS?